 Facilities Manager Jobs in USA with Visa Sponsorship

 Facilities managers handle building operations, maintenance, and safety compliance for organizations.
 Most positions require a bachelor's degree in engineering, business, or facilities management.
-H-1B sponsorship is available but competitive since not all facilities roles qualify as specialty occupations under USCIS standards.
+H-1B visa sponsorship is available but competitive since not all facilities roles qualify as specialty occupations under USCIS standards.
 For detailed occupation requirements, see the O*NET profile.

 See All Facilities Manager JobsOverview

-Showing 5 of 850+ facilities manager jobs
+Showing 5 of 514+ Facilities Manager jobs

 Have you applied for this role?